-Everyone has their own diving preferences and the Philippines simply has so much to offer, it seems a little unfair to rank these different destinations.
-So instead we decided to offer up a little bit of inspiration – whether you are dreaming of big animals, would like a bit of everything, craving a critter fix or wish to escape from it all, then our selection of perfect Philippines dive destinations has something to inspire everyone.
+Everyone has their own diving preferences and the Philippines simply has so much to offer, so it seems a little unfair to rank these diverse destinations.
+So instead we decided to offer up a little bit of inspiration – whether you are dreaming of big animals, would like a bit of everything, craving a critter fix or wish to escape from it all, then our selection of perfect Philippines dive destinations has something to inspire everyone!

 Dream Big – Tubbataha Reef

 Only accessible by liveaboard for a few months of the year, Tubbataha Reef Natural Park is an isolated 100,000 hectare World Heritage site in the middle of the Sulu Sea.
 With over 600 species of fish, 300 coral species as well as huge populations of barracuda, jacks and other schooling fish, Tubbataha could already claim to be the crowning glory of this island kingdom.